MufakirAnsari/MufakirAnsari/README.md

 # 💫 About Me:
-I'm Mufakir Ansari, a Tech Geek, and Ph.D.
-Candidate at The University of Toledo in Computer Science, specializing in HPC, Quantum Computing, AI & ML, with a degree from NIT Srinagar.<br><br>I thrive on solving complex challenges, am well-organized, and am passionate about staying current with tech trends.
+I'm Mufakir Ansari, a Tech Geek, and Graduate Candidate at The University of Toledo in Computer Science, specializing in HPC, Quantum Computing, AI & ML, with a degree from NIT Srinagar.<br><br>I thrive on solving complex challenges, am well-organized, and am passionate about staying current with tech trends.
 Whether you need a tech-savvy, business-minded problem solver for solo or team projects, I've got you covered.

 ## 🌐 Socials: